• Home -

 Cartagena

-3 star Hotel Kartaxa 3*/ Bed & Breakfast Petite Room
+3 star Hotel Alfiz 3* Sup/ Bed & Breakfast Standard Room

 4 star Hotel Boutique Ananda 4*/Bed & Breakfast Superior Room

-• We suggest on the third day, to take a flight from Bogotá to Pereira in the morning (before midday) in order to have enough time to do the suggested activity of the coffee plantation in Finca San Alberto.
+•In the coffee region we suggest a flight from Bogotá to Pereira in the morning (before noon) to have enough time to do the suggested activity of the Coffee Process at Finca del Café.

-• Panoramic City tour in Cartagena includes the visit to La Popa, San Felipe’s castle and San Pedro Claver church.
+•Panoramic City tour in Cartagena includes the visit to La Popa, San Felipe’s fortress and San Pedro Claver church.
+Please keep in mind that San Pedro Claver church is closed on Mondays.

 Program Touring / Guide